-All full time employees hired after January 1, 2014, excluding the General Manager, are entered into the defined contribution plan administered by MERS.
+All full-time employees hired after January 1, 2014, excluding the General Manager, are entered into the defined contribution plan administered by MERS.
 The MERS Defined Contribution Plan is a qualified retirement plan under Section 401(a) of the Internal Revenue Code.
 Employee and employer contributions are deposited into the employee's individual account and invested under their direction.
 Participants of the plan can make payments into the plan as desired.
-The Agency contributes 8 percent of the participant's wages.
-The Agency made contributions to the plan of \$0 and \$3,911 in 2021 and 2020, respectively.
+The Agency contributes 8% of the participant's wages.
+The Agency made contributions to the plan of \$0 and \$0 in 2022 and 2021, respectively.
+The Agency did not have any employees in FY22.